Psy-Fer/interARTIC/docs/usage.md

 [TOC]

 ## Configuring interARTIC

+Configuring interARTIC should be done only at the first time.
+It will save the coniguration details for the future.

-1. On the interARTIC web interface, click on `Edit Input and Sample .csv Directories`.
+- On the interARTIC web interface, click on `Edit Input and Sample .csv Directories`.

-2. Fill the first two fields (1. location of your input data, and 2. where your sample barcode .csv files are located).
+- Fill the first two fields
+   1. location of your input data.
+This should be an absolute path of a directory.
+This should usually be where Minknow outputs the data.
+On the GridION this is `/data`.
+If you use a MinION on a laptop by default it is `/var/lib/minknow/data/`.
+You can also set this to a custom directory location if you wish to manually copy the sequencing data.

+   2. location of your sample-barcode .csv files.
+This should be an absolute path of a directory.
+We expect you to put the sample-barcode .csv files here directly, not inside any sub directories.

-3. Click `confirm` to save the settings.
+- Click `confirm` to save the settings.